The Ultimate Guide to Crafting a Winning Security Guard Resume in NYC

 Customer service, professionalism, discretion

-When you have no experience, training becomes your credibility engine.
-If you’re in New York, clearly list security-guard training progress and status (and don’t guess—be precise).
-A NYS-approved training pipeline matters in employer screening.
-032348- Renewal Letter
+When you lack experience, training becomes your credibility engine.
+If you're in New York, clearly list your security guard training progress and status.
+Be precise; a NYS-approved training pipeline is crucial during employer screening.

 Examples of how to list it: